Code-Institute-Submissions/learn-maths/README.md

 ## User goals
 - The user wants to learn the binomial squared identities in a clear step by step fashion without using formulas to begin with.
-- He wants to understand the use of these identities from a practical point of view, for example to calculate 23 squared.
+- He wants to understand the use of these identities from a practical point of view, for example in calculating 23 squared.
 - He wants to practice to consolidate his knowledge.
 - He wants to evaluate his skills.

 ## Structure of the website and wireframe
 Thee application was developped from the point of view of the user, and was wireframed with paper and pencil.
-It was decided to display the content in one page only so that the user does not have to click back and forth between pages.
+It was decided to display all the content in one page only so that the user does not have to click back and forth between pages because he needs to follow the example section later on.
 The content was divided into three sections:
 - One theory section explaining the basic steps of the binomial squared identities using a simple example.
 - A practice section where the student can follow the steps described in the previous section to calculate the square of a number of his choice.
 - A challenge section where the student can score himself calculating squares of randomly generated numbers.